-If you think you don’t like cauliflower, I beg you to give it another chance.
+If you think you don’t like cauliflower, I beg you to give it another chance with this puttanesca cauliflower recipe.
 Believe me, I know what you’re thinking.
 “Ugh, not another mushy, flavorless cauliflower recipe.”
 The same thought used to turn me away from this Vitamin C and Vitamin K-packed vegetable.
 (Vitamin K makes cauliflower strong in anti-inflammatory properties.)

 Puttanesca is one of my all-time favorite pasta sauces, mostly thanks to my love of all-things salty.
 Kalamata olives and capers simmered in a tomato sauce.
 What’s not to love?!

 I pulled out my very handy Everyday Pan (seriously, I you don’t have one of these, you need to buy one…stat!) and set to work.
 The sauce comes together in a matter of minutes.
 Sauté some garlic with oregano and crushed red pepper flakes, then add the diced tomatoes, olives and capers.

 After a few minutes, toss in the cauliflower, cover and let the cauliflower steam and simmer until tender.